Long Island water lobbyist dead at 64

 “A couple of years ago I had a medical problem, so he would drive 60 miles each way two or three times a week to take me to physical therapy,” he said.

-Shanahan also is survived by his mother, Margaret Cannon of Bay Shore; and brothers, Kevin Shanahan of New York, New York, Brendan Shanahan of Hauppauge, and Peter Shanahan of Columbus, North Carolina.
+In addition to his brother, Shanahan is survived by his mother, Margaret Cannon of Bay Shore; and brothers Brendan Shanahan of Hauppauge, and Peter Shanahan of Columbus, North Carolina.

-Visiting hours will be Thursday from 6 to 8 p.m. at the Raymond E Bond Funeral Home, 1015 Kinderhook St., in upstate Valatie.
-In lieu of flowers, the family asks that donations be sent in his name to The Guide Dog Foundation for the Blind; 371 E. Jericho Tpke., Smithtown, New York 11787.
+Visiting hours will be Thursday from 6 to 8 p.m. at the Raymond E. Bond Funeral Home, 1015 Kinderhook St., in upstate Valatie.
+In lieu of flowers, the family asks that donations be sent in his name to The Guide Dog Foundation for the Blind; 371 E. Jericho Tpke., Smithtown, N.Y., 11787.

 Comments